Planet Fitness Gym Review | Gym & Health Club Reviews

 • A Planet Fitness T-Shirt

-The biggest value to the PF Black Card membership is the guest privileges, since it’s nice to be able to bring someone along for free without the high charges usually associated with day passes at other gyms.
+The biggest value to the PF Black Card membership is the guest privileges, since its nice to be able to bring someone along for free without the high charges usually associated with day passes at other gyms.
 Also, if you happen to travel a lot to cities with Planet Fitness locations, the ability to workout for free is nice.
 Finally, setting aside the health concerns of regular tanning, the free tanning alone makes the upgrade worth it, since a typical tanning package from a tanning salon would cost you around $20 a month itself.

 With the PF Black Card upgrade, your total cost of membership for a year would be $240 dollars.